nphotchkin/TypeLang.app/README.md

 CREATE THE MODEL FOR YOU!
- - Users can feedback to the model how many stars it required for them to complete and you can select average pack lenght then learn from user there rate of learning.
+ - Users can feedback to the model how many stars it required for them to learn a given pack and you can select average pack lenght then learn from user there rate of learning.

 ..